 Creeds & Affirmations

-Each Sunday, we will affirm together one of the Church’s creeds (some expression of the ancient narrative first formed in the 2nd or 3rd century recounting the core Christian story).
+Each Sunday, we will affirm together (pray together – these Creeds are actually prayers) one of the Church’s creeds (some expression of the ancient narrative first formed in the 2nd or 3rd century recounting the core Christian story).
 We will also regularly affirm our Rule of Life (the story we believe God has called our community to live into).
 These words remind us of our communal identity in the gospel.

-At the end of our time together, we are sent out with a blessing.
+As we conclude our worship, we are sent out with a blessing.
 We believe that in our worship, God acts.
 God heals.
 God transforms.
 God blesses us and sends us into the world, following Jesus in the power of the Spirit to live as God’s shalom (peace, well-being) for Gods world.